Bloodbat/SanguineMutants/README.md

 - ### Nebulae

-  A texture synthesizer Based on MI's Clouds and Southpole's Smoke; inspired by the Monsoon hardware variant.
+  A polyphonic texture synthesizer Based on MI's Clouds and Southpole's Smoke; inspired by the Monsoon hardware variant.
 Exposes every control.
-Lights behave closer to hardware version.

   - ### Etesia

-    A texture synthesizer based on the Parasite firmware for MI's Clouds and Southpole's Smoke Parasite.
+    A polyphonic texture synthesizer based on the Parasite firmware for MI's Clouds and Southpole's Smoke Parasite.
 Exposes every control.

   - ### Fluctus

-    A texture synthesizer based on the Kammerl Beat-Repeat firmware for MI's Clouds.
+    A polyphonic texture synthesizer based on the Kammerl Beat-Repeat firmware for MI's Clouds.

 - ### Nodi